 Another potential reason for pump oversizing is perhaps the system being designed will potentially expand in a few years and the pump size calculated won’t meet this future additional demand.
 A “safety margin” is sometimes added which can often be an arbitrary value.
 A larger pump is then procured and installed with the view to serving the future extended system.

-Some of the above reasons may seem reasonable however, it is sometimes the scale of “safety factor” applied which can lead to knock-on negative effects on the final pump operating conditions, capital and running costs etc. This can be compounded by a vendor selecting a pump which has another “safety factor” to be certain there there is “enough pump capacity to do the job”.
+Some of the above reasons may seem reasonable however, it is sometimes the scale of “safety factor” applied which can lead to knock-on negative effects on the final pump operating conditions, capital and running costs, etc. This can be compounded by a vendor selecting a pump that has another “safety factor” to be certain there is “enough pump capacity to do the job”.

 Let’s take an example scenario to illustrate the effect of pump oversizing.